 Youth Advisory Committee (YAC) Members

-The Youth Advisory Committee (YAC) reviews, advises and makes recommendations to the YMCA of Greater Toronto’s Board of Directors about issues of importance to young people living in the GTA.
-It provides young leaders ages 21–30 an opportunity to engage in the governance of a charity.
-Members are committed to the values of the YMCA of Greater Toronto while delivering on its vision and mission.
+The Youth Advisory Committee (YAC) reviews, advises, and makes recommendations to the YMCA of Greater Toronto’s Board of Directors about issues important to young people living in the GTA.
+It provides young leaders ages 21–30 with an opportunity to engage in charity governance.
+Members are committed to the YMCA of Greater Toronto’s values while delivering on its vision and mission.

-- Develop the leadership and governance skills of young leaders
+- Capacity building: Develop the leadership and governance skills of young leaders.

-- Provide strategic advice to the board of directors based on research or insights gathered and from the perspective and lived experience of young people living in the GTA, whether they have or have not participated in YMCA programs and services
+- Actionable knowledge: Provide strategic advice to the Board of Directors based on research and insights gathered from the perspectives and lived experiences of young people living in the GTA, whether they have or have not participated in YMCA programs and services.

-- Represent and advocate for the YMCA of Greater Toronto at international, national, provincial, and local forums as well as community events
+- Y champion: Represent and advocate for the YMCA of Greater Toronto at international, national, provincial, and local forums and community events

-If you are interested in learning more about the Youth Advisory Committee, please contact sarah.earl@ymcagta.org.
+If you are interested in learning more about YAC, please contact sarah.earl@ymcagta.org.

 Aqsa Samad

-Aqsa Samad is a recent graduate from the University of Toronto with an honours bachelor of science.
-Throughout her undergraduate career, she has had the opportunity to be a part of numerous initiatives that aim to aid in the greater good of the environment.
-She has been a part of an initiative known as Global Youth Impact where young leaders come together to discuss different ways to respond to current global issues.
-She was also a part of University of Toronto’s Health and Society Students’ Association, which further led to her wanting to pursue a career in the field of health.
-Aqsa joined YAC because YAC’s mission and goals resonate deeply with her, and she wants to be able to aid in greater social change, as well as help to create a space where services are accessible for all individuals.
+Aqsa Samad graduated from the University of Toronto with an honors Bachelor of Science degree.
+During her undergraduate studies, she participated in initiatives such as Global Youth Impact, where young leaders discuss different ways to respond to current global issues, and the University of Toronto’s Health and Society Students’ Association, which ignited her desire to pursue a career in health.
+Aqsa joined YAC because its mission and goals resonate deeply with her, and she wants to contribute to greater social change and help to create a space where services are accessible for all individuals.
 Aqsa spends most of her free time volunteering, trying new food, and hanging out with her cat.

 Craig Gauder

-Craig Gauder graduated from the University of Toronto with a bachelor of applied science and engineering, and currently works as a software engineer in the financial industry.
-During his studies, he had the opportunity to volunteer his time with the university's Engineers Without Borders chapter, where he held the title of vice president of learning.
+Craig Gauder graduated from the University of Toronto with a Bachelor of Applied Science and engineering, and currently works as a software engineer in the financial industry.
+During his studies, he volunteered with the university's Engineers Without Borders chapter, where he was vice president of learning.
 There, he developed valuable leadership, outreach, and research skills while creating and facilitating a comprehensive curriculum for club members on relevant social issues.
-He is excited for the opportunity to apply his skills and experience to his role on the Youth Advisory Committee and work with such a strong team of his peers.
-In his spare time, Craig enjoys practising the piano, playing in a queer dodgeball league in the Village, and going for walks in the park with his canine pal Jupiter and partner Troy.
+He is excited to apply his skills and experience to his role on the Youth Advisory Committee and work with such a strong team of peers.
+In his spare time, Craig enjoys practicing the piano, playing in a queer dodgeball league in the Village, and going for walks in the park with his canine pal Jupiter and partner Troy.

 Nigel Lake

 Nigel Lake is a policy analyst with the Ontario Ministry of Health in the Supportive Housing Unit of the Addictions and Mental Health branch.
-He holds a bachelor of public affairs and policy management, with a specialization in social policy, from Carleton University.
-Born and raised in Toronto, he carries a passionate belief in the power of community building and the importance of community-led work.
+He holds a bachelor of public affairs and policy management from Carleton University, specializing in social policy.
+Born and raised in Toronto, he passionately believes in the power of community building and the importance of community-led work.
 In addition to YAC, he's a member of YMCA Canada's Federation Development Network Task Force.
 Nigel believes in the mission and values of the Y and tries to live by them every day in his personal and professional life.

 Shaunette George

-Shaunette George is currently a PhD student in the department of sociology at McMaster University.
-She also holds a MA in sociology, an honours BA in sociology both from McMaster University and a McMaster/Mohawk College-affiliated certificate in leadership & management in the not-for-profit sector.
-As a lifelong volunteer both in the GTA and abroad, she has experience working with populations at risk of homelessness, underserved youth at risk of homelessness, and adults with behavioural and developmental disabilities.
-With research experience working for non-profit organizations (the YGTA included) and her university, she has gained valuable knowledge about the diverse population of the GTA, which will one day help her to develop and influence Canadian social policy.
+Shaunette George is currently a PhD student in the department of sociology at McMaster University, where she earned an MA and an honours BA, both in sociology.
+She also has a certificate in leadership & management in the not-for-profit sector from Mohawk College.
+As a lifelong volunteer in the GTA and abroad, Shaunette has experience working with underserved youth at risk of homelessness and adults with behavioural and developmental disabilities.
+With research experience working for non-profit organizations (the YGTA included) and McMaster University, she has gained valuable knowledge about the diverse population of the GTA, which will help her to develop and influence Canadian social policy in the future.
 In her spare time, Shaunette enjoys reading, being with her nieces and nephews, and travelling around the world.

 Sufiat Fusigboye

 Sufiat Fusigboye holds a master of public health from Queen’s University, focusing on health services research and statistical analysis.
-She also holds a BSc (Hons) in biology and global development studies.
-She is passionate about health equity and has leveraged her public health expertise to advocate for different health equity causes locally, nationally, and globally.
-These experiences include assisting implementation science (i.e., turning research findings into practice) interventions in low- and middle-income countries, leading and supporting research publications that advocate for people who use drugs in the City of Toronto and various volunteer experiences in her community.
-Currently, Sufiat utilizes her skillset in health service research and analysis to strategically establish the Pan-Canadian Organ and Donation Reporting System with her current employer.
-She enjoys long-distance running, stand-up comedy, and relaxing with Jelly, her cat, in her spare time.
+She also holds a bachelor of science in biology and global development studies.
+She is passionate about health equity and has leveraged her public health expertise to advocate for various health equity causes locally, nationally, and globally.
+These experiences include assisting implementation science, such as turning research findings into practice, interventions in low- and middle-income countries, leading and supporting research publications that advocate for people who use drugs in the City of Toronto, and various volunteer experiences in her community.
+Currently, Sufiat utilizes her health service research and analysis skills to strategically establish the Pan-Canadian Organ and Donation Reporting System with her current employer.
+She enjoys long-distance running, stand-up comedy, and relaxing with her cat, Jelly, in her spare time.
 As part of the YMCA’s Youth Advisory Committee, Sufiat hopes to use her experience in public health to understand and serve the youth of Toronto.

 Zahra Niazi